 - Notable jowling

 In addition to wanting to correct the above issues, patients need to be in good overall health with no unmanaged health concerns that may inhibit proper healing to be considered a good candidate for facelift surgery.
-Ideally, patients should also be non-smokers (or have quit using all tobacco products at least two weeks before surgery) and have realistic expectations for what can be accomplished with treatment.
+Ideally, patients should also be non-smokers (or have quit using all tobacco products, including E-cigarettes, at least two weeks before surgery) and have realistic expectations for what can be accomplished with treatment.
 Dr. Boynton will discuss all of this criteria in complete detail at the time of the consultation, helping to determine the most appropriate course of action based on your unique case.

 How Is the Facelift Procedure Performed?